 2. Maintain Good Scores

-A majority of students observe a downward trend in their grades after 10th standard.
+A majority of students observe a downward trend in their grades after the 10th standard.
 This is either because they adopt a casual attitude towards studies or the curriculum gets tougher with a drastic change in subjects or introduction to new subjects.
 If you want your SAT college profile to be flawless, make sure that there is no drastic fluctuation in your grades after 10th.
-A sudden and steep fall in grades shows lack of interest in studies and this is the last thing you want your SAT application to say about you.
+A sudden and steep fall in grades shows a lack of interest in studies and this is the last thing you want your SAT application to say about you.

 3. Present Well

 No matter how praiseworthy your achievements are, they are going to hurt your chances of selection if you do not screen them well – that is, choose the order and the way you wish to present your achievements in.
-Prioritise the pointers – achievements that resulted in a greater good, for example, brought laurels to your school or did a good turn to the society should be given an upper hand over trivial information like having won the first prize in a singing competition in Grade 2.
+Prioritize the pointers – achievements that resulted in a greater good, for example, brought laurels to your school or did a good turn to the society should be given an upper hand over trivial information like having won the first prize in a singing competition in Grade 2.

 Also, make the information more detailed, rich and informative.
 That does not mean that you should go overboard and embellish your write-ups with all the technical jargon in the world.
 Rather, you should follow the golden rules of communication – being concrete, concise and complete.
 If you are writing about an extra-curricular project that you undertook with a team of other friends, you should mention the reason as to what prompted you to take this up, what role did you play in the team and how long have you been active in taking up such projects.